 Summary.
 A provision in the ACA stipulates that on January 1, 2014, Members of Congress and their staff would lose their current employer-sponsored health insurance provided through the Federal Employees Health Benefits Program (FEHBP).
 Sloppy language left substantial ambiguity over four issues: a) which staff were affected; b) whether they were required to actually enroll in the Exchange; c) what would happen to subsidies (roughly 75% of premiums) that historically have been paid by Office of Personnel Management (OPM) to help offset the cost of coverage, but which legally cannot be paid to any plans except those in the FEHBP; and d) whether OPM or DHHS has implementation authority.
 OPM ruled in 2013 that the government could continue to make employer contributions to the health insurance plans of 535 members of Congress and their staff – even when they purchase coverage through the Exchanges.

-Senator Ron Johnson and Brooke Ericson have filed suit on 1.3.14 against U.S. Office of Personnel Management and Katherine Archuleta, OPM’s director.
+Senator Ron Johnson and Brooke Ericson filed suit on 1.3.14 against U.S. Office of Personnel Management and Katherine Archuleta, OPM’s director.
 As reported at Reuters, Senator Johnson filed this suit on grounds that OPM exceeded its legal authority in making this ruling.
 “Johnson said this violated the intent of Congress, which was that Congress would participate in the healthcare exchanges on the same terms as other Americans.”
 Plaintiffs also allege the OPM rule violates the Equal Protection Clause of the U.S. Constitution by treating members of Congress and their staffs differently from other similarly situated employees who obtain insurance coverage under the terms of the ACA and do not receive tax-free subsidies.

 Current Status: On July 21, 2014, U.S. District Judge William Griesbach dismissed the case on grounds that the plaintiffs lacked standing to sue.
 According to an AP reporter, “Johnson’s belief that subsidies provided to lawmakers and their staffs are illegal isn’t a strong enough reason to disqualify him from the rule put in place under the Affordable Care Act, Griesbach said.
 The judge also said Johnson failed to show voters would view him negatively if his staff received subsidized insurance.
 And, the judge said, Johnson could simply avoid the problem by failing to designate any employees as official congressional office staff, a classification that qualifies them for the benefit.”
 On September 15, 2014, Sen. Johnson filed an appeal in the 7th Circuit Court of Appeals, arguing a lower court’s ruling that he lacked standing to challenge a portion of the law is “fatally flawed.”
-Attorney Paul Clement has been hired to represent plaintiffs.
+Attorney Paul Clement was hired to represent plaintiffs.
 On 4.14.15, a three-judge panel at the 7th U.S. Circuit of Appeals ruled that Sen. Ron Johnson, R-Wis., and one of Johnson’s aides, Brooke Ericson, have no standing to sue.
 In granting OPM’s motion, Judge William C. Griesbach said that any injury arising from an administrative burden “is too speculative and undeveloped to constitute a redressable injury.”
 While administrative costs can in some cases constitute an injury, the “essentially ministerial act” at issue here is not such a case, Judge Griesbach said.
 According to Timothy Jost (6.23.15), “Senator Johnson may request Supreme Court review.”

 Current Prospects.
 There have been at least 23 significant changes made to the ACA through unilateral action.
 While many of these have been of dubious constitutionality/legality, most have been executed in a way that prevents them from being litigated because no one has standing to sue.
 This is a rare case in which individuals affected by unilateral administrative change in the law potentially have standing to sue.